dewarian/web-app-from-scratch-2021/README.md

 # DESCRIPTION

-Web-App-From-Scratch is a course from the [minor Web Development And Design](https://github.com/cmda-minor-web/web-app-from-scratch-2021) where we build a web app with external data but without any frameworks or unnecessary libraries.
+Web-App-From-Scratch is a course from the [minor Web Development And Design](https://github.com/cmda-minor-web/web-app-from-scratch-2021) where we build a web app with external data but without any frameworks or unnecessary libraries

-The current concept for this web app
+# CONCEPT

+The concept is to visualize the crewmates that went into space with SpaceX and give insight to what each crewmate has done so far.

+Written in vanilla CSS HTML, and **JS**.

 # INSTALLATION